How to pick an ORDER BY / PRIMARY KEY / PARTITION BY for the MergeTree family table

 , orgroup_id

-or something similar. - repeat p.3 once again (or few times)
+or something similar. - Repeat step 3 once again (or a few times)

-- if you added already all columns important for filtering and you still not addressing a single row with you pk - you can add more columns which can help to put similar records close to each other (to improve the compression)
+- If you already added all columns important for filtering and you’re still not addressing a single row with your pk - you can add more columns which can help to put similar records close to each other (to improve the compression)

 - For timeseries it usually make sense to put timestamp as latest column in ORDER BY, it helps with putting the same data near by for better locality.
 There is only 2 major patterns for timestamps in ORDER BY: (…, toStartOf(Day|Hour|…)(timestamp), …, timestamp) and (…, timestamp).
 First one is useful when your often query small part of table partition. (table partitioned by months and your read only 1-4 days 90% of times)